Booking.com Host Guide for Beginners

 The platform offers 24/7 support that is available in 43+ languages.

-You can protect your property by setting a damage deposit and feel more secure.
+You can protect your property by setting a damage deposit, which will help you feel more secure.

 Guests can contact you using the Booking.com messaging system before they book.